ufozone/ha-zcs-mower/README.md

 ### Start

-1. **Garage Name:** You can freely choose the name.
+1. **Garage name:** You can freely choose the name.

-2. **Enable position tracing?** Activate this field if you want to use the periodical position tracing of your lawn mower(s).
+2. **Position tracing:** Activate this field if you want to use the periodical position tracing of your lawn mower(s).
 Your lawn mower(s) will report their position more often.

     **:warning: Attention:** Activating this function increases data usage significantly.

-3. **Enable map?** Check this box if you want to set up your own map view.
+3. **Map activation:** Check this box if you want to set up your own map view.
 For additional information go to [Map](#map).

 ### Map